JYNi16/Monte-Carlo-Algorithm/README.md

 (4) Heisenberg model

-The programing langurages of this project are C++ and Python
+Above simulation coded by C++ and Python